 Brentwood Town Hall is to be completely remodelled to create a service delivery hub and transform the way the Council provides services as well as creating up to 19 residential units.

-The Council has reviewed a number of options for the redevelopment of the Town Hall in an effort to improve the utilisation of space within the building, reduce costs and create revenue streams, including considering commercial and residential accommodation within the building.
+The Council has reviewed a number of options for the redevelopment of the Town Hall in an effort to improve the utilisation of space within the building, reduce costs and create revenue streams.

-The Plans have now been approved by Ordinary Council to remodel the Town Hall, creating a service delivery hub that will see Brentwood Borough Council, Essex Police, Job Centre Plus, Citizens Advice Brentwood, Brentwood Mind, Essex Registration Service, Community Weddings and Brentwood Council for Voluntary Services deliver services from a single location.
+The plans to remodel the Town Hall will create a service delivery hub that will see Brentwood Borough Council, Essex Police, Job Centre Plus, Citizens Advice Brentwood, Brentwood Mind, Community Weddings and Brentwood Council for Voluntary Services deliver services from a single location.

 The move will not only right-size the Council’s accommodations, provide efficiency savings and greatly increase the energy efficiency of the Town Hall, it will also improve the customer experience with simpler referrals and speedier service resolution.

 In addition to the development of the service delivery hub, the way Council services are delivered will be transformed to enable Brentwood Borough Council to operate largely from one floor of the Town Hall.
 This move will allow the Town Hall to be redeveloped on the upper two floors to provide up to 19 privately rented residential units, thereby creating a sustainable income for the Council.

 The building works will begin in late 2017 and complete in early 2019.

 Community Groups - Potential Interest

 In addition to the organisations currently engaged to be part of the Hub, Brentwood Borough Council is inviting requests other local charities, social enterprises, voluntary and community groups and individual organisations who would be interested in taking space at the Town Hall.